deeprest/sagaGitlabMirror/DEV.md

 MegamanX can only shoot forwards, not upwards or even slightly higher.
 The ability to shoot upwards in games like Contra is an improvement.
 Having weapons that spread out when shot can make this limitation feel less awkward.
 3. Enemies respawn at logical locations.
 Not arbitrary static points.

-**random**
-skydrop intro
-land of bystander- squish! => the story begins.
-The person who died [was important|has vengeful friends] dancing randoms thoughts come and go, recirculating weather in a fishbowl; grab an idea out of the air;